bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612704417/2021-02/123/2021-02-07--T13-24-02_cmcbga.png)

+So, follow this step!

-#### Allow Echo Request (ping access to pfSense interface)
+#### Allow Echo Request (ping access to pfSense WAN interface)

 But wait... is this necessary?

 maybe, this is needed for other needs.
 Skip for now.
+I will do it later in another section.

 ####